The Ultimate 12 Month Wedding Planning Checklist

 Congratulations on your engagement!
 Once you’ve stopped popping Champagne corks and updating all your friends and family with your happy news it’s time to start planning your perfect wedding day and that can feel rather daunting.
 Just where do you start?

 Unless you plan large events for a living, chances are wedding planning will feel very much out of your comfort zone.
 Don’t panic though at the thought of pulling it all together, because if you approach the tasks one at a time and in an organised way, wedding planning can be a breeze.
+We have a great check list to ensure you keep to your wedding planning budget.

 To help you enjoy every minute of the run-up to your big day we’ve compiled a wedding checklist of when you should be booking and organising each element of your wedding, starting 12 months from the wedding date to reflect the average planning time.